zhenyazzz/Questions-for-Java-Internship-transfer/final/kubernetes-interview-preparation-java-backend.md

 ### 165. What is a Node?
 What is the difference between control-plane and worker nodes?

-A node is a cluster machine.
-Control-plane nodes run API server, scheduler, controller manager, and etcd or connect to managed equivalents.
-Worker nodes run kubelet, container runtime, CNI components, kube-proxy or replacement data plane, and application Pods.
-Backend incidents usually involve worker-node conditions, kubelet/runtime failures, CNI issues, image pulls, disk pressure, or scheduling constraints.
+A Node is a machine in a Kubernetes cluster that provides CPU, memory, network, and storage resources for running cluster components and workloads.

+Control-plane nodes manage the cluster itself: API Server, Scheduler, Controller Manager, and etcd.

+Worker nodes run application workloads: kubelet, container runtime, networking components, and application Pods.

+The difference:

+Control-plane nodes make decisions and manage cluster state.
+Worker nodes execute containers and handle application traffic.

 ### 166. What is a Service and how does Service discovery work?

-A Service is a stable virtual destination backed by dynamic endpoints selected from ready Pods.
-DNS resolves the Service name to a ClusterIP, and node-local routing sends traffic to an EndpointSlice backend.
-Readiness affects endpoint membership; labels affect selection; kube-proxy/CNI affects delivery.
-A Service object without ready endpoints is only a name and virtual IP.
+A Service is a stable network endpoint in Kubernetes that provides access to a dynamic set of Pods.

+Service discovery works through internal cluster DNS:

+Pods access other services using the Service name.
+DNS resolves the name to the Service virtual IP (ClusterIP).
+Kubernetes routes traffic from the Service to one of the matching healthy Pods.

+The main purpose of a Service is to provide stable networking and load balancing for Pods, because Pod IPs are ephemeral and can change.

 ### 167. What are Pod controllers?
 Deployment vs StatefulSet?

-Pod controllers reconcile higher-level workload intent into Pods.
-A Deployment manages replaceable replicas through ReplicaSets and is the default for stateless services.
-A StatefulSet provides stable identity, ordered operations, and stable PVC association for workloads that need identity or storage continuity.
-StatefulSet mechanics do not solve database replication, backups, or failover.
+Pod controllers are Kubernetes objects that manage Pods and keep the desired number and state of Pods running.

+Deployment is used for stateless applications with replaceable Pods and supports scaling and rolling updates.

+StatefulSet is used for stateful applications that require stable Pod identity, persistent storage, and ordered startup/shutdown.

+The main difference:

+Deployment Pods are interchangeable.
+StatefulSet Pods have stable identity and storage association.

 ### 168. What are PersistentVolume and PersistentVolumeClaim?

-A PersistentVolume is cluster storage capacity; a PersistentVolumeClaim is a workload request for that capacity.
-Binding connects the claim to storage, and Pods mount the claim.
-Persistence means bytes can outlive a Pod, not that the application has backup, replication, consistency, or safe failover.
+A PersistentVolume (PV) is storage resource available in the Kubernetes cluster.

+A PersistentVolumeClaim (PVC) is a request for storage made by an application or Pod.

+Kubernetes binds a PVC to a matching PV, and Pods use the claim to access persistent storage.

 ### 169. What is StorageClass?

-A StorageClass defines how dynamic volumes are provisioned: provider, disk type, topology, reclaim policy, binding mode, expansion, and performance characteristics.
-It is an infrastructure contract.
-Wrong binding mode can place volumes in unusable zones; wrong reclaim policy can delete data or leak disks; wrong performance tier can turn storage latency into application latency.
+A StorageClass defines how Kubernetes dynamically creates persistent storage.

+It specifies storage parameters such as:

+storage provider
+disk type
+performance tier
+reclaim policy
+volume binding behavior

+When a Pod creates a PVC, Kubernetes uses the StorageClass to provision the required volume automatically.

 ### 170. What are ConfigMap and Secret?

-ConfigMaps carry non-sensitive configuration; Secrets carry sensitive values but require encryption, RBAC discipline, and leak prevention.
-Environment-based values require Pod restart to change.
-Mounted values may update but application reload is not guaranteed.
-Config and secret changes should be versioned and rolled out deliberately.
+ConfigMap stores non-sensitive application configuration such as URLs, ports, or feature flags.

+Secret stores sensitive data such as passwords, API keys, or tokens.

+Both can be injected into Pods as environment variables or mounted files.
+The main difference is that Secrets are intended for confidential data and support additional security controls.

 ### 171. What is Horizontal Pod Autoscaler?

-HPA adjusts replica count from metrics such as CPU, memory, or custom signals.
-It reacts after metrics change and is constrained by startup time, readiness, downstream capacity, and max replicas.
-It cannot fix database locks, exhausted connection pools, Kafka partition limits, bad queries, memory leaks, or dependency outages.
-Bad HPA signals create oscillation or amplify incidents.
+Horizontal Pod Autoscaler (HPA) automatically scales the number of Pod replicas based on metrics such as CPU, memory, or custom application metrics.

+When resource usage increases, HPA creates more Pods.
+When usage decreases, it removes excess replicas.

 ### 172. What are probes?
 What happens when liveness or readiness fails?

-Startup probes suppress liveness until startup completes.
-Readiness controls Service endpoints; failure removes the Pod from traffic without restart.
-Liveness restarts the container after repeated failure.
-Liveness should detect unrecoverable process failure, not dependency outages.
-Readiness should reflect serving ability and should fail during graceful shutdown before the process exits.
+Probes are Kubernetes health checks used to determine container state and availability.

+Readiness probe checks whether the container is ready to receive traffic.
+Liveness probe checks whether the container is still alive and functioning correctly.
+Startup probe checks whether the application has finished starting.

+If readiness fails, the Pod is removed from Service traffic.

+If liveness fails, Kubernetes restarts the container.

 ### 173. What is a Helm chart?

-A Helm chart packages parameterized Kubernetes manifests and release metadata.
-It standardizes installation and upgrades, but rendered YAML still controls runtime behavior.
-Helm cannot make a broken readiness probe, unsafe migration, overbroad RBAC, or stateful system operationally safe.
-Always inspect rendered manifests and diff upgrades.
+A Helm chart is a package of templated Kubernetes manifests used to install, configure, and manage applications in Kubernetes.

+It allows defining reusable and configurable deployments using templates and values files.

 ### 174. What deployment strategies matter in Kubernetes?

-Rolling update replaces Pods gradually according to surge/unavailable constraints and readiness.
-Blue/green switches traffic between full environments.
-Canary sends limited traffic to a new version and promotes based on metrics.
-The hard parts are schema compatibility, readiness accuracy, capacity during overlap, rollback limits, and whether the workload is HTTP-routable or a queue/broker consumer.
+The main Kubernetes deployment strategies are:

+Rolling Update — gradually replaces old Pods with new ones without full downtime.
+Blue/Green — runs two separate environments and switches traffic from the old version to the new one.
+Canary — sends a small percentage of traffic to the new version first, then gradually increases traffic if the version is stable.

+Rolling Update is the default strategy in Kubernetes.
+Blue/Green provides safer rollback.
+Canary is used for controlled production testing and risk reduction.

 ### 175. What is CD?
 Delivery vs Deployment?

-Continuous Delivery keeps software always releasable through automated build, test, package, and deploy-to-nonprod or gated production flow.
-Continuous Deployment automatically promotes successful changes to production.
-In Kubernetes, CD must validate rendered manifests, image provenance, rollout health, migrations, config changes, and post-deploy service behavior.
+Continuous Delivery is a practice where software is automatically built, tested, and prepared for release, but production deployment usually requires manual approval.

+Continuous Deployment automatically deploys every successful change directly to production without manual intervention.

+The difference:

+* Continuous Delivery → production release is manual.
+* Continuous Deployment → production release is automatic.

 ### How would you monitor a Java service running in Kubernetes?